-1. Products with guaranteed investment return in savings phase.
+- 1. Products with guaranteed investment return in savings phase.
 The group of products is sensitive to mortality, lapse, expense and catastrophe risks.
 The impact from changes in the lapse rate is assessed by the Company on the regular basis (at least annually); the comparison of actual surrenders and modelled is performed and significant fluctuations (if any) analysed in the details.
 Proper expense evaluation is considered a challenging aspect as well due to long-term projections which lead to expense estimation for the next 40 years.
 Due to well diversified and coordinated life underwriting process, mortality profit margin is rather high and mortality risk is considered to be of minor importance.

-2. Pension annuities in annuity payment phase (product with guaranteed investment return).
+In response to particularly low return on investments in the market, the distribution of products with guaranteed investment return in saving phase was terminated in Estonia in 2017 and in Lithuania in 2018.
+The distribution of these products is planned to be terminated also in Latvia in the near future. - 2.
+Pension annuities in annuity payment phase (product with guaranteed investment return).
 The group of products is sensitive to longevity, lapse and expense risks.
 Longevity risk is constantly growing due to increasing volume of pension annuities in annuity payment phase portfolio.
 Also, current Company's experience cannot be considered sufficient to have prudent actual longevity estimates.
-Expense and lapse risks are of minor importance due to lapse restrictions (the latter option is possible only for Estonia's pension annuities paid under the Funded Pension Act) as well as rather constant expenses for annuity products.

-3. Unit-linked products.
-Due to absence or immaterial risk drivers for mortality, disability-morbidity, the impact of underwriting risk is minor importance for unit-linked products.

-4. Risk products.
+Expense and lapse risks are of minor importance due to lapse restrictions (the latter option is possible only for Estonia's pension annuities paid under the Funded Pension Act) as well as rather constant expenses for annuity products. - 3.
+Unit-linked products.
+Due to absence or immaterial risk drivers for mortality, disability-morbidity, the impact of underwriting risk is minor importance for unit-linked products. - 4.
+Risk products.
 The products are sensitive to mortality, disability-morbidity, lapse, expense, catastrophe risks.
 These products are reflected either under life or health similar to life underwriting risk modules.